RocketPy-Team/RocketPy/docs/user/motors/thrust.rst

 .. note::

         The first column of the .csv file must be time in seconds and the second column must be thrust in Newtons.
-The file must contain no headers.
+The file can contain a single line header.

 That can be done as follows: